Protecting Your Privacy and Funds

 - Be aware of shoulder surfers.
 The most basic form of information theft is observation.
 Be aware of your surroundings especially when you're punching in sensitive information.

 - Wipe your mobile device before you donate, sell or trade it using specialized software or using the manufacturer's recommended technique.
 Some software allows you to wipe your device remotely if it is lost or stolen.

-- Report any suspected fraud to First Business immediately.
+- Report any suspected fraud to the Bank immediately.

 How We Protect You